 Stephanie is beside herself with fear.
 Shiro’s eyes widen at the aura of power descending.
 Even Shiro, who’s never shown fear at anything except being in public, took on this almost hysterical grin and thought, “That’s not even close to an angel.
 That’s death itself” (23:20).

 It was funny when the Flügel spoke in a lilting, almost infantile voice.
 I suspect, though, that was all part of her plan.
 Her powerful presence would likely drive most challengers away.
-If she’s still interesting in games — and I think she is — then her best tactic is to put them at their ease.
+If she’s still interested in games — and I think she is — then her best tactic is to put them at their ease.

 Before she destroys them.